 Instructions how to make the macrame fringe earrings on studs

-Below is my video tutorial to watch please click the triangle on the image or head to my YouTube channel:
+Below is my video tutorial.
+Use the triangle on the image to turn on the video or head to my YouTube channel:

 The fringe earrings start out the exact same way as the fringe bracelet.
 To make them lighter in weight, I also separated the macrame cord into two pieces to get thinner lighter yarn.